The Marvelous Land Of Oz

 constitution, and am not likely to live long in a state of slavery."

-that," returned the Gump, "it is my first day of existence; so I
+as for that," returned the Gump, "it is my first day of

 "Come,